openseattle/openseattle.github.io/_posts/2016-02-09-february-meetup.md

 **[Precinct and neighborhood locator map](http://www.seattle.gov/seattle-police-department/crime-data/precinct-and-neighborhood-locator-map)** Updated in 2015, this map shows police precincts and neighborhoods, and lets you download the relevant micro community policing plan.
 The data is aligned with the 2010 census blocks, which means that users can directly relate demographic data to crime data.

-**[Online Crim maps](http://web6.seattle.gov/mnm/policereports.aspx)** This map can be used to locate 911 calls and SPD records.
+**[Online Crime maps](http://web6.seattle.gov/mnm/policereports.aspx)** This map can be used to locate 911 calls and SPD records.
 SPD has redacted the incidents to protect privacy, and Brandon built automated scripts blur the XY coordinates.
 Some incidents don’t make it out for display, due to their sensitive nature, such as domestic violence events; also, those associated with “sensitive locations” such as domestic violence shelters, and homeland security sites, are also removed.
 The categories need updating to match current internal SPD categories.

 **[911 Incident Response data](https://data.seattle.gov/Public-Safety/Seattle-Police-Department-911-Incident-Response/3k2p-39jp)** – This records data from 911 calls.
 Brandon highlighted a few details about the datasets: